appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 ### Description
 Web applications must never expose sensitive data within URL parameters.
 Sensitive data should be transmitted securely, such as within HTTP headers or cookies with appropriate security flags.
 ### Rationale
 Exposing sensitive data such as session tokens in URLs significantly increases the risk of data loss and session hijacking.
 Attackers can easily intercept this data through browser history, network sniffing, or by tricking users into visiting malicious links.
-This vulnerability undermines data protection, the security of user sessions and makes the application susceptible to unauthorized access
+This vulnerability undermines data protection, the security of user sessions and makes the application susceptible to unauthorized access.
 ### Audit

 ---
 **2.1.1 The application shall not reveal passwords or session tokens in URL parameters.
-In cases where the application provides an API, the application shall prevent (or give developers an option) to prevent exposing sensitive information like API keys or session tokens within the URL query strings**\
+In cases where the application provides an API, the application shall prevent (or give developers an option to prevent) exposing sensitive information like API keys or session tokens within the URL query strings**\
 External Reference: ASVS Version 4.0.3 Requirement: 3.1.1